-The plan in General Business leads to the Bachelor of Science degree.
-Plan requirements consist of 18 hours in business administration course work with no more than six hours of course work from any one of the following areas: accounting, decision sciences, economics, finance, healthcare administration, information systems, management or marketing, and fifteen hours of general electives.
+The degree in General Business leads to the bachelor of science.
+Requirements consist of 18 hours in business administration course work with no more than 6 hours of course work from any one of the following areas: accounting, decision sciences, economics, finance, healthcare administration, information systems, management or marketing, and fifteen hours of general electives.